drizzylol04/esx-documentation/docs/legacy/Server/xplayer/getaccounts.md

 ## Returned Table Content

-The returned table contains an index-value table of all accounts, and for each child there is a key-value tabl with the following content:
+The returned table contains an index-value table of all accounts, and for each child there is a key-value table with the following content:

 | Child | Data Type | Explanation     |
 | ----- | --------- | --------------- |